Valuable 1776-1976 Bicentennial Quarter, Special Mint Sets, Error Coins, Proofs and Others Worth Money

 Similarly, the 40% silver proof strikes were included in a unique three-coin Silver Proof Set, which also included the Bicentennial half-dollar and dollar coins.

-Valuable 1976 Bicentennial Quarters
+Valuable 1976 Bicentennial Quarter

 Full Drum Details